CSSW Action Lab for Social Justice

 The education unit will develop new virtual ethics and action-oriented curricula for undergraduate and graduate students at Columbia and for our local neighbors.

-The practice arm will advance partnerships with our local field agencies, offering free volunteer consultation and support related to COVID-19 as well as supporting social justice initiatives so as to address inequalities at the core.
+The practice arm will advance partnerships with our local practicum agencies, offering free volunteer consultation and support related to COVID-19 as well as supporting social justice initiatives so as to address inequalities at the core.